- City Manager

 - manage the lease and sale of City-owned properties, and

 - act as liaison to the Business Improvement District.

 The Economic Development Division stimulates economic activity by creating and administering programs designed to support local businesses, develop quality commercial corridors, provide affordable housing, supply community services, and enhance neighborhoods.

-For questions regarding business assistance or site location please contact Michael Encinas, our Acting Economic Development Specialist.
+For questions regarding business assistance or site location please contact Joseph Torres, our Economic Development Manager.